- Export existing users

 Note that accepting or rejecting new member requests is only required if you do not enable automatic member registration approvals.

-Forms and Users (not available to group leaders)
+Users (not available to group leaders)

 Unlike the modules above, the Forms and Users modules only allow you to enable or disable the full module, with no feature specific permissions.